Ryan5453/lyricscribe/README.md

 ## Audio Source Separators

 Two of the most prominent open-source audio source separators are [Spleeter](https://github.com/deezer/spleeter) and [Demucs](https://github.com/facebookresearch/demucs).
-Generally, Demucs produces higher quality output than Spleeter.
+Generally, Demucs produces higher quality output than Spleeter but requires more resources to do so.
 Both audio source separators were tested on a 40GB SMX4 A100 GPU with 6 AMD EPYC 7543 cores and 24GB of RAM.

 ### Spleeter
 Spleeter offers three model variants - `2stems`, `4stems`, and `5stems`.
 By default, the Spleeter models cut all output above 11kHz, but additional model configurations (using the same weights) allow separation up to 16kHz.
 Spleeter is notably fast: when processing the test set, the 2stem 11kHz configuration took approximately 0.19 seconds per song (~1148x realtime), while the 16kHz configuration took approximately 0.21 seconds per song (~1039x realtime).